crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 ## Creating your first HIT set

 Let's get started with creating your first HIT set on MTurk.
-Again, this HIT set is intended to be completed as a tutorial for students to learn how to correctly make HITs on Amazon Turk.
+Again, this HIT set is intended to be completed as a tutorial for students to learn how to correctly make HITs on Amazon MTurk.
 After logging into your requester account, go to the Create Tab and then click [New Project](](https://requester.mturk.com/create/projects/new)).
 We'll be labeling images, so you can start with the default Image Classification template (shown below).

 <img src="images/requester-step-1a.png" alt="Click on the Create tab to start building a New Project" class="img-responsive" />